nirinarisantatra/icraft-libo-kubernetes/README.md

 # Nextcloud and Collabora Online on Kubernetes

-The objective of this project is to provive a highly scalable and easy-to-deploy LibreOffice Online for collaborative works using the combination of Nextcloud and multiple instances of Collabora Online loadbalanced by HAProxy.
+The objective of this project is to provide a highly scalable and easy-to-deploy LibreOffice Online for collaborative works using the combination of Nextcloud and multiple instances of Collabora Online loadbalanced by HAProxy.

 YAML files are provided to configure the Kubernetes cluster and to set-up Nextcloud using MariaDB, Collabora Online, HAProxy and Nginx as a SSL/TLS proxy.